SaxoBank/redux-tale/README.md

 # Introduction

 If you are not familiar with redux-saga, whose API we are compatible with, the idea is this.
 In order for actions to have side-effects, you can setup a tale (or in redux-saga, a saga) which will run for every action matching certain criteria (take-every).
-The tale itself is an es2015 generator function and cal yield a number of effects or promises or other generators.
+The tale itself is an es2015 generator function and can yield a number of effects or promises or other generators.
 The middleware processes those yields and only returns when it is finished.
 This means you can write code that upon every action that is fired, make a network fetch and then fire an action when complete. e.g.

 ```js
 <button onClick={dispatch(actions.triggerFetch())} >